AhmedElsharkawyCS/serverless-aws-practices/README.md

 - Create a lambda function with a custom runtime
 - Delete a lambda function
 - Invoke a lambda function

+## Step Functions

+- Create a step function to run a lambda function
+- Delete a step function
+- Invoke a step function
+- Run multiple lambda functions in parallel

+## S3

+- Create a bucket
+- Delete a bucket
+- Upload a file to a bucket
+- Add trigger to a bucket

+## API Gateway

+- Create a REST API
+- Create a resource and customize the responses
+- create API Gateway Authorizer
+- Link API Gateway to a lambda function

+## CloudWatch

+- Create a CloudWatch Log Group
+- Create a scheduled CloudWatch Event
+- Retrieve logs from a CloudWatch Log Group

 ## IAM